dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-redshift.md

 # Getting started with Redshift for dbt Cloud

 In this section we will focus on setting up Redshift from scratch and connecting it to dbt Cloud.
-This tutorial assumes that you have access to the following:
+This tutorial assumes that you have access to the following prerequisites:

 ## Prerequisites